msuhail1997/Amazon-Review-Classifier--NLP/README.md

 -The models implemented were
   - LogReg
-  - Self Attention with LSTM, BiLSTM, GRU, RNN \
+  - Self Attention with LSTM, BiLSTM, GRU, RNN.

   ![](Self.png)